tensorflow/tensorflow/tensorflow/docs_src/get_started/get_started_for_beginners.md

 ### Select the type of model

-We need the select the kind of model that will be trained.
+We need to select the kind of model that will be trained.
 Lots of model types exist; picking the ideal type takes experience.
 We've selected a neural network to solve the Iris problem.  [**Neural networks**](https://developers.google.com/machine-learning/glossary/#neural_network)